Windows/DOS executable file magic bytes (.drv)

 What are the magic bytes for .drv files?

-The magic bytes for Windows/DOS executable file files are 4D 5A at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Windows/DOS executable file (.drv) files are 4D 5A at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .drv file?